-Goal 3: NEC played an important role throughout the year in supporting our region by offering well-attended job-alike groups, offering training on stress, trauma, and mental health, and expanding our wraparound programming.
-Senior staff continued to be active in state-wide coalitions and committees, as well as to provide training and consultation to member districts as well as to the broader community.
+Goal 3: NEC played an important role throughout the year in supporting our region by offering well-attended job-alike groups, offering training on stress, trauma, and mental health, and providing clinical consultation and wraparound programming.
+Senior staff continued to be active in state-wide coalitions and committees, and to provide training and consultation to member districts as well as to the broader community.
+Executive Director Rosenberg served as President of MOEC, helping to coordinate statewide advocacy efforts on behalf of educational collaboratives.

-Financial Summary FY 2023
+Financial Summary FY 2024